poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 ---

 Most points have already been presented in the previous section.
-This one focuses
+This one focuses on those that have not been detailed enough or that are discussed for the first time, to avoid repetition and conflicting information through mistakes in editing.

 ## Two (or more) named arguments with the same public name